 The story opens with Matt Murdock becoming aware of a crime spree being perpetrated by the Cobra and Mister Hyde, two old super-powered foes of Thor.
 Matt decides that he needs to run them to ground as Daredevil, and he concludes that the best way for him to draw them out of hiding will be for he himself to dress up as Thor and swing around town.
 And so that’s what he does–layering another costume (with “flesh-colored plastic” arms and face) over his own scarlet duds and with his billy club next to his fake hammer, Daredevil heads out to find these two enemies of society.
 But not before stopping off for a tete-a-tete with Foggy Nelson and Karen Page in his third identity as Mike Murdock.

 Mike Murdock, you ask?
 See, a few issues ago, Spider-Man fought Daredevil and in the course of that adventure, he worked out that DD must really be attorney Matt Murdock.
-So he decided to send Murdock a letter, telling him that Spidey had learned his identity but that he’d never reveal it.
+So Spider-Man decided to send Murdock a letter, telling him that Spidey had learned his identity but that he’d never reveal it.
 Sounds like a real Spider-Man thing to do, doesn’t it?
 Of course, Murdock is blind, so when the letter got to the legal office, Karen and Foggy opened it intending to read it to Matt, and the jig was up.
 Improvising quickly, Matt concocted the cock and bull story that Daredevil was actually his own twin brother, Mike–and then he adopted the guise of a goofy hipster (complete with cool sunglasses to hide his sightless eyes) to assuage their suspicions.
 Despite the fact that Foggy went to college with Matt and knew his father, both of them fell for this preposterous ruse–and Matt so enjoyed playing the part of the outrageous Mike that he kept it up.

 See?
 I told you these stories were bananas.